cockpit-project/cockpit/doc/protocol.md

  * "spawn": Spawn a process and connect standard input and standard output to the channel.
 Should be an array of strings which is the process file path and arguments.
- * "internal": Open an internally defined stream.
-   * none of these are currently defined

 You can't specify both "unix" and "spawn" together.
 When "spawn" is set the following options can be specified: